 The selected awardees provided statements upon receiving news about technical assistance and optional grant awards.

 “This partnership will provide a way to deepen DCYF’s work with the twenty-nine federally recognized Tribes and urban Indian populations, and to engage with young people and families more meaningfully.
-Working with CSH on broader implementation planning and service delivery as well as focusing on effective outreach to these specific populations will support our mission to improve equity as DCYF rolls out contracted housing supportive services in counties across the state,” DCYF Housing & Homeless Prevention Administrator Cole Ketcherside said.
+Working with CSH on broader implementation planning and service delivery as well as focusing on effective outreach to these specific populations will support our mission as DCYF rolls out contracted housing supportive services in counties across the state,” DCYF Housing & Homeless Prevention Administrator Cole Ketcherside said.
 “We are thrilled to continue working with CSH as we’ve already had success in providing housing support services in several communities currently being served.”

 ABOUT ONE ROOF